 This program funds safety improvements to reduce the number of fatalities, injuries, and crashes at public grade crossings.
-The railway-highway crossing program will be conducted in accordance with regulations as outlined in the corresponding section of MAP-21, Section 1519; and 23 USC 130.
+The railway-highway crossing program will be conducted in accordance with regulations as outlined in the corresponding section of the FAST Act, Section 1108; and 23 USC 130.